VibsWorld/POCs/Databases/MartenPlayground/Readme.md

     new { Data = user, Id = userId } // Assumes the 'user' object can be serialized to JSON );
 ```

+However, one **drawback** of the document-only approach is that we lose the historical changes.
+Each update overwrites the previous state.
+If we later want to know when a shipment was picked up or delivered, we have those timestamps, but what if we need more detail or want an audit trail?
+We might log or archive old versions, but that gets complex.
+This is where event sourcing comes in <https://martendb.io/tutorials/evolve-to-event-sourcing.html>.
+Refer [Built-in Event Sourcing Engine](Readme.md#built-in-event-sourcing-engine) and Check `UserDashboardAggregateView.cs` in the project Instead of just storing the final state, we capture each state change as an event.

 #### Seamless Document-Based Persistence

 Marten leverages PostgreSQL's powerful `JSONB` capabilities to store your C\# objects as documents. **This eliminates the** **`object-relational impedance mismatch`**, meaning you don't have to flatten complex objects into a relational table structure.
 You can save rich, nested objects directly.